theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Chart XVI - Mexico - 24700 B.C.

-Chart XVI - Mexico - 24700 B.C.

-Chart XVI - Mexico - 24700 B.C.

-Chart XVI - Mexico - 24700 B.C.
+Chart XVIIa - Egypt - 24045 B.C.

-Scorpio

-Tripos
-Cancer
-Lacey

-Chart XVIIa
-Egypt

-24045 B.C.
 (Birth of Orion)

 Alcyone now takes an interval of nearly a thousand years before his next incarnation, and the majority of our characters move along with him.

 Some few, however, who distinctly belong to the type which takes shorter intervals, seem to find it impossible to stay away so long, and consequently come back as, a small group on their own account in Egypt, about the year 24000.
 A list of their relationships is here appended.

-Chart XVIIb
-Hawaii

-23875 B.C.
+Chart XVIIb - Hawaii - 23875 B.C.
 (Birth of Orion)

 Orion, one of our list of characters, has been found to have a somewhat abnormal list of lives, which were written out in some detail in volumes xxxii and xxxiii of The Theophist.
 In this book we shall reproduc the charts, in order that our list of incarnations may not be seriously imperfect, but of the lives themselves we can publish here only the briefest epitome, referring our readers to the magazine for further details.